Best Wireless Adapter For Hacking in Kali Linux (2018 Review)

 Monitor mode allows you to capture data sent and received by wireless devices/networks nearby.

-Without it, you can't see who's connected and what's happening in a network.
+Without it, you can't see which devices are active and what's happening in a network.

 What is Packet Injection?